Rachel Crosbee: Early life

+She trained on a canal in Hemel Hempstead in the mid-1980s, with coach Bob Grundy, of Hemel Hempstead Canoe Club.

+In 1992, she lived at Cotgrave, and worked at the Queen's Medical Centre as a physiotherapist, training at the University of Nottingham.

+She married David Crosbee in November 1992, who attended the Queen Elizabeth's Boys School in Mansfield, then Heriot-Watt University.

+Career

 She won four medals in the K1 team event at the ICF Canoe Slalom World Championships with a silver (1995) and three bronzes (1993, 1997, 1999).
 She also won a silver medal in the same event at the 1998 European Championships in Roudnice nad Labem.

-Crosbee also competed in two Summer Olympics, earning her best finish of 16th K1 event at the 1992 Summer Olympics in Barcelona.
+Crosbee also competed in two Summer Olympics, earning her best finish of 16th in the K1 event at the 1992 Summer Olympics in Barcelona.